The Maternity and Newborn Safety Investigations programme is part of a national strategy to improve maternity safety across the NHS in England.

 All NHS trusts are required to tell us about certain patient safety incidents that happen in maternity care.
 This is so that we can carry out an independent investigation and, where relevant, make safety recommendations to improve services at local level and across the whole maternity healthcare system in England.
 Throughout investigations we work closely with the families, NHS trusts and staff involved.
 We do not place blame on individuals or investigate individual members of NHS staff.

-Introducing COMPASS: A new safety tool to help understand the impact of culture on patient safety
+COMPASS (Culture of Organisations and its iMpact on PAtientS’ Safety) is a new patient safety tool to help understand the impact of organisational culture on patient safety and is currently being tri…

 Read full article